SamYuan1990/OpenAI_CodeAgent-action/README.md

 ### Reuslt:

-- CVE Scan with project: we already get 3 confrimed CVE upgrade from a CNCF project.
+- CVE Scan with project: we already get 3 confrimed CVE upgrade from a cloud related project.
 - Code Vulnerabilities Scan: we already submit one PR to an Apache project.

 ## Design